General

 If a delay threatens to breach a service-level agreement, the system can automatically reassign the delivery to a driver who is better positioned to complete it on time.
 This happens without manual intervention, ensuring that operations remain fluid even under changing conditions.

 The implication is significant.
 Planning is no longer a one-time decision.
 It becomes an ongoing process that adapts to reality as it unfolds.
+For Heads of Logistics managing fleets across dozens of urban zones, this is the difference between operational chaos and predictable performance.

 Controlling Demand Before It Enters the System